Professional Standards Scheme

 The liability limited by the Scheme includes, to the extent permitted by the Act, civil liability arising (in tort, contract or otherwise) directly or vicariously from anything done or omitted by a Scheme Participant in acting in the performance of his or her occupation.
 The limit on liability extends only to those matters that fall directly within the scope of a Scheme Participant’s professional work as a barrister and does not apply to liability for damages arising from breach of trust, fraud or dishonesty or liability expressly excluded under the Act.

 For the purposes of regulation 97(1)(a)(ii) of the Legal Profession Regulations 2009, for the 2020-2021 year the minimum level of cover is $2 million for each claim inclusive of costs.

 It should be noted that the Scheme can only affect liability for a single cause of action where liability results in damages exceeding $2 million.
 The definition of damages in section 4 of the Act, includes costs ordered to be paid in connection with the award of damages and interest payable on the amount of damages or costs.

 It remains the responsibility of each barrister to determine his or her professional indemnity insurance requirements and the level of cover.

 Members should familiarise themselves with the terms of the Act, and in particular sections 34, 41, 42, 44, 45 and the relevant defined terms in section 4.

-The Scheme does not apply to Interstate, Honorary, Judicial, Magistrate or Ex Officio members of the Association, or to members who have applied for, and been exempted from, participating in the Scheme by Bar Council.
+The Scheme does not apply to Interstate, Honorary, Judicial, Magistrate or Ex Officio members of The WA Bar, or to members who have applied for, and been exempted from, participating in the Scheme by Bar Council.

 Scheme Participants’ Obligations